kestra-io/docs/content/docs/05.enterprise/service-accounts.md

 ## Users vs. Service Accounts vs. API Tokens

-You can create an **API token** also for a regular **User**.
-While Service Accounts are generally recommended for programmatic API access to Kestra from CI/CD or other external applications, it's often useful to create an API token for a regular user, so that programmatic actions performed by that user can be tracked and audited.
+You can create an **API token** for a regular **User** as well.
+While Service Accounts are recommended for programmatic API access to Kestra from CI/CD or other external applications, it's often useful to create an API token for a regular user, so that programmatic actions performed by that user can be tracked and audited.

 ![service_account_create_3](/docs/user-interface-guide/service_account_create_3.png)